SystemsApproach/tcpcc/tcp_ip.rst

 Reliable and Ordered Delivery
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-We are now ready to discuss TCP’s variant of the sliding window
+TCP’s variant of the sliding window algorithm serves two main
-algorithm, which serves several purposes: (1) it guarantees the
+purposes: (1) it guarantees the reliable, in-order delivery of data,
-reliable delivery of data, (2) it ensures that data is delivered in
-order, and (3) it enforces flow control between the sender and the
+and (2) it enforces flow control between the sender and the receiver.
-receiver.
-On this last point, rather than having a fixed-size sliding
+On latter point, rather than having a fixed-size sliding window,
-window, the receiver *advertises* a window size to the sender.
-This is
+the receiver *advertises* a window size to the sender.
+This is done
-done using the ``AdvertisedWindow`` field in the TCP header.
+using the ``AdvertisedWindow`` field in the TCP header.
+The sender is
+then limited to having no more than a value of ``AdvertisedWindow``
+bytes of unacknowledged data at any given time.
+The receiver selects a
+suitable value for ``AdvertisedWindow`` based on the amount of memory
+allocated to the connection for the purpose of buffering data.
 The
-sender is then limited to having no more than a value of
-``AdvertisedWindow`` bytes of unacknowledged data at any given
-time.
-The receiver selects a suitable value for ``AdvertisedWindow``
-based on the amount of memory allocated to the connection for the
-purpose of buffering data.
-The idea is to keep the sender from
-over-running the receiver’s buffer.
-We discuss this at greater length
+idea is to keep the sender from over-running the receiver’s buffer.
-below.

 To see how the sending and receiving sides of TCP interact with each
 other to implement reliable and ordered delivery, consider the